Creator13/cvanbattum.com/src/assets/mapsnap.md

 ### Command line interface
 Command line interfaces can be tricky to write.
 The parsing that is required can grow very large, very quickly.
 I opted for using a library instead of doing all the work myself.
 The one I chose is the [System.CommandLine](https://github.com/dotnet/command-line-api) package, which aims to greatly simplify the process of writing command line tools.
 It is developed as an optional part to the official .NET framework, and is currently still in beta.
 I found it to be more user-friendly and at least as feature-complete as the older and more popular [CommandlineParser](https://github.com/commandlineparser/commandline) package, and I would highly recommend keeping a close eye on it!

+## Interested?
+View the source code, downloads and full usage guide on Github:

 [Repository on GitHub](https://github.com/Creator13/mapsnap){.external-link}{.github} {.link-container}